elenamene/amusement-park-pass-generator-part-2/README.md

 ### Extra Credit

 * Add additional input validation to ensure that phone numbers and zip codes are all numerical, birthday is of the correct format (MM/DD/YYYY) and that all text entries are of “reasonable” length.
-You can decide what you deem reasonable, and put it in the relevant comment in the code.
-You will only be graded on the implementation.
 An alert needs to be generated to notify the user that there is an invalid input.

+* Entrants are prevented from swiping twice within 5 seconds at the same checkpoint

 * Add a feature to the swipe method(s), so that a “ding” sound is played when an entrant is granted access and a “buzz” sound is played when an entrant is denied access.